Platforma 6 : Yorkshire, October 2021

 Award-winning poet Kayo Chingonyi will be curating a programme of poetry, spoken word and Hip Hop, as well as hosting and performing in locations across Yorkshire.

-Other Platforma 6 partner organisations and artists include East Street Arts, Opera North, Art House, Intercultured Festival, St Augustine’s Centre in Hlaifax, Barnsley Feels Like Home, Mafwa Theatre, Matilda Velevitch, Varvara Shavrova, Compass Theatre.
+Other Platforma 6 partner organisations and artists include East Street Arts, Opera North, Art House, Intercultured Festival, St Augustine’s Centre in Halifax, Barnsley Feels Like Home, Mafwa Theatre, Matilda Velevitch, Varvara Shavrova, Compass Theatre, Artworks Creative Communities, Halifazx Festival of Words, Opera North, University of Leeds.

 Full details of the programme will be published later this summer.